panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ## 3. Example: things going wrong

-Let's suppose an alternative path starting the step 5, which doesn't involve the triangulation technique.
+Let's suppose an alternative path starting at the step 5 without using the triangulation technique.

 After faking in the step 4, you decide to go directly to refactor phase and throw a flawed generic solution.